 Surcharging Rules and Best Practices:

-Firms intending to surcharge must notify Visa and Mastercard 30 days in advance of beginning to surcharge.
+Firms intending to surcharge must notify Visa and Mastercard 30 days in advance of beginning to shift processing fees.

 Surcharging is limited to credit cards only; the practice is not allowed on all debit cards even if they have a Visa/Mastercard logo.